How to reverse unauthorised transactions

 1. Double-check the transaction

-Unauthorised transactions can be a payment to a person or company you aren’t familiar with, a cash withdrawal from a place you’ve never visited, a transaction on a date you didn’t use your account and/or a payment made twice.
+An unauthorised transaction can be a payment to a person or company you aren’t familiar with, a cash withdrawal from a place you’ve never visited, a transaction on a date you didn’t use your card and/or a payment made twice.

 It’s important to note that sometimes businesses will use a registered name that is different from their trading name or have their payment device registered under a different name.
 Before reporting a transaction as unauthorised, think about what purchases you’ve made recently and if any of them were the same value as the suspicious transaction.
 It may just be the case that a lender or merchant you purchased from has a different registered name than the one you associate them with.